X

 4. Do Japanese clans still exist?

-Out of many Japanese clans, thousands of branches are created and new family names are born along with it.
-And yes, Japanese clans still exist to this day.
+Thousands of branches are created out of many Japanese clans, and new family names are born along with them.
+And yes, Japanese clans still exist today.

 Japanese Imperial Family